 "I'm not heartbroken," Bonnie answered, as if she was angry and offended.
+Frowning, she stuck her nose in the air.
 "You're not all that."

 "Okay, so you don't like me like that?"
 Kim asked to be sure.

 "What the hell does it even matter?"
 Bonnie inquired through gritted teeth as she faced Kim with a fiery gaze.
-"You're with Mankey," she said and Kim did not miss the disdain in her voice as she spoke his last name.
+"You're with Mankey."
+Kim did not miss the disdain in her voice as she spoke his last name.
+She did not miss the way Bonnie curled her lip when she said the name either.
 "And you're straight," she added.